Asherchewzy/skate_trick_video_cropper/README.md

 5. Share the external address with your viewer: `http://<your-public-ip>:8000`.
 You can find your public IP by visiting “what is my IP” in a browser on the same network.
 6. When done, stop `uvicorn` and remove the port-forwarding rule to close access.

-## Port Forwarding in VS Code

-If you are running this inside a VS Code remote environment (e.g., SSH, Codespaces, Dev Containers), you need to forward the port to access the web interface from your local machine.

-1. Open the **Ports** view in VS Code (usually in the bottom panel, next to Terminal).
-2. Click **Forward a Port**.
-3. Enter port number `8000`.
-4. Once forwarded, you can access the app by clicking the "Open in Browser" icon (globe icon) or by visiting `http://localhost:8000` in your local browser.